htomislav/fb-weather-bot/README.md

 > To search for current weather, type: `'weather <city>,<country>'` (`<country>` is optional)

-Messanger responses are sent in asynchronous fashion.
+Messanger responses are provided in asynchronous fashion.
 This means that *fb-weather-bot* service sends requests containing weather message info to the Messanger API at some later time (and not immediately when it receives a request from the Messanger).

 # System properties

-*fb-weather-bot* service exposes the following environment variables:
+The service exposes the following environment variables:

 > *WEATHER_ENTRY_EXPIRATION_SECONDS* - how much time (in seconds) until weather info is removed from the cache